Sail Madeira to Tenerife on SV Twister

 If not now, when?

 Few things are more exciting than leaving countries, and arriving in countries, by sail.
-12 to 22 December 2026, around 300 nautical miles from Madeira to Tenerife via Fuerteventura.
+12 to 22 December 2026, around 300 nautical miles from Madeira to Tenerife.
+The route is weather-dependent.
 Ocean Nomads community members get priority application.